apache/systemds/engine-dev-guide.md

 * This will become a table of contents (this text will be scraped).
 {:toc}

-## Building SystemML
+## Building SystemDS

-SystemML is built using [Apache Maven](http://maven.apache.org/).
+SystemDS is built using [Apache Maven](http://maven.apache.org/).
-SystemML will build on Linux, MacOS, or Windows, and requires Maven 3 and Java 7 (or higher).
+SystemDS will build on Linux, MacOS, or Windows, and requires Maven 3 and Java 7 (or higher).
-To build SystemML, run:
+To build SystemDS, run:

     mvn clean package

-To build the SystemML distributions, run:
+To build the SystemDS distributions, run:

     mvn clean package -P distribution

 * * *

-## Testing SystemML
+## Testing SystemDS

-SystemML features a comprehensive set of integration tests.
+SystemDS features a comprehensive set of integration tests.
 To perform these tests, run:

     mvn verify